stonith404/pocket-id/docs/docs/introduction.md

 # Introduction
 Pocket ID is a simple OIDC provider that allows users to authenticate with their passkeys to your services.

-**Pocket ID is in its early stages and may contain bugs.
+***Pocket ID is in its early stages and may contain bugs.
 There might be OIDC features that are not yet implemented.
-If you encounter any issues, please open an issue.**
+If you encounter any issues, please open an issue*** [Here](https://github.com/stonith404/pocket-id/issues/new?template=bug.yml).

 ## Features

-- User Authentication with Passkeys
+- Passkey Authentication
-- OIDC Provider
+- Selfhosted OIDC Provider
 - LDAP User and Group Sync
 - Designed to Be Simple
-- Email Support
+- Email Alert Support
 - Maxmind Location DB Support
+- Easy Setup with Docker!

 And more!